jurbanek756/march-madness/ReadMe.md

 Run `generate_db_data.py` to create these files.

-### Run Predictions
+### Run Predictions / Evaluations

+A prediction method is defined as any automated method for generating a March Madness bracket.
+An evaluation method is a manual process, where the method simply aids the user in manually generating a March Madness bracket.

-Predictions can be run for the 2023 March Madness tournament by executing the `run.py` script.
+Predictions or evaluations can be run for the 2023 March Madness tournament by executing the `run.py` script.

-`prediction_method` on line 60 can be replaced with any function in `predict.select_team`, with `weighted_random_selection` being used by default in the `run.py` script.
+The desired prediction or evaluation method should be selected from the available functions in either  `predict.select_team` or `evaluate.select_team`.
+By default, the `user_evaluation` function in `evaulate.select_team` is used, which aids a user in selecting matchup winners by providing relevant information via a terminal.

 ## Future Work